The Kid Laroi: 2020–2022: F*ck Love, mainstream success with "Stay" and End of the World Tour

-2023–present: The First Time and Kids Are Growing Up
+2023–2024: The First Time and Kids Are Growing Up

 On 12 January 2023, Howard posted a short trailer on YouTube for his debut studio album, The First Time.
 The album is supported by the singles "I Can't Go Back to the Way It Was (Intro)", "Love Again", and "Kids Are Growing Up (Part 1)".
 On 27 January, Howard hosted a Fortnite concert titled "Wildest Dreams".
-In February, Howard announced his second headlining tour, titled Bleed for You, to support The First Time that began on 22 March in Syracuse, New York.
+In February, Howard announced his second headlining tour, titled Bleed for You, that began on 22 March in Syracuse, New York.
 On 27 February 2023, Howard released a song dedicated to Valentine's Day "I Guess It's Love?" alongside a music video featuring his girlfriend Katarina Deme.
-The end of the video revealed the album's final song would be titled "What Just Happened", also revealing the album's tentative release date.
+The end of the video revealed the album's final song title, "What Just Happened", and revealed the album's tentative release date.

 In March 2023, Howard was cast to make his acting debut in the A24 film Y2K.
-On 21 April 2023, alongside Post Malone, Laroi appeared on "What You Say", the twenty-fourth cut of YoungBoy Never Broke Again's sixth full-length studio album, Don't Try This at Home.
+On 21 April 2023, alongside Post Malone, Howard appeared on "What You Say", the twenty-fourth cut of YoungBoy Never Broke Again's sixth full-length studio album, Don't Try This at Home.
 Howard performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
-He recorded a song, "Forever & Again" for the accompanying soundtrack album for the 2023 film Barbie.
+He recorded a song, "Forever & Again" for the soundtrack album accompanying the 2023 film Barbie.

-In October 2023, Howard released the single "Too Much" with South Korean singer Jungkook and British rapper Central Cee.
+In October 2023, Howard released the single "Too Much" with South Korean singer Jung Kook and British rapper Central Cee.
 The First Time was released the following month.
-The album was met with success domestically and moderate success worldwide; it peaked at number three on the ARIA charts and 23 on the Billboard 200; critical reception to the record was mixed.
+The album peaked at number three on the ARIA charts and 23 on the Billboard 200, and met with mixed critical reception.
 The album contained guest appearances from YoungBoy Never Broke Again, Future and D4vd.

 In February 2024, Howard announced a documentary about himself titled Kids Are Growing Up: A Story About A Kid Named Laroi.
 The film features Howard talking about his struggles in the music industry and honoring his late mentor Juice Wrld.
 It also showcases parts of Howard's personal life.
 The film was released on 29 February 2024.

-In June 2024, he released the single "Girls".
+He released the single "Girls" in June 2024.
 In November 2024, Howard took his The First Time tour to Australia and opened with a sold-out Gold Coast concert at HOTA.
-The second leg of his Australian tour also attracted a big audience at the Brisbane Entertainment Centre, where he paid tribute to his late friend Juice Wrld.
+The second leg of his Australian tour attracted a large audience at the Brisbane Entertainment Centre, where he paid tribute to his late mentor Juice Wrld.
 He also performed in Sydney, Perth, Adelaide, Hobart and Melbourne before returning to the US in December.

-On 25 July 2025, Howard released the single "Hot Girl Problems".